Brahma Chicken: Eggs, Height, Size and Raising Tips

 The first issue is that of feathering on the feet.
 When clean, the Brahma’s additional feathering adds to their majestic look.
 However, because the feathering touches the ground, it’s prone to getting mud caked onto it.

-To keep Brahmas healthy and comfortable in the summer, make sure they have access to shade and plenty of fresh, clean water.
-If you only have one or two and have space in your home, you can even occasionally bring them inside for a few hours to give them a break from high heat.
+To keep Brahmas healthy and comfortable in the summer, ensure they have access to shade and plenty of fresh, clean water.
+If you only have one or two and have space in your home, you can occasionally bring them inside for a few hours to give them a break from high heat.

 4 Tips for Raising Your Brahmas